Native Scientists: Activities and Workshop Format

-Native Scientist’s projects share the philosophy that creating meaningful connections between pupils and scientists is critical to achieving the organization’s goals.
+Native Scientists' projects share the philosophy that creating meaningful connections between pupils and scientists is critical to achieving the organization’s goals.
 Science outreach activities are therefore premised on establishing common ground, which can be found in a shared heritage language, culture, or upbringing.
-"Native Schools", which joins international STEM scientists and migrant pupils in schools to speak about science in their heritage language, is Native Scientist’s oldest and most successful endeavor.
+"Native Schools", which joins international STEM scientists and migrant pupils in schools to speak about science in their heritage language, is Native Scientists' oldest and most successful endeavor.
 During approximately 60 minutes workshops, groups of 4/5 children interact with different scientists in a carousel, speed dating, style, which promote active and critical participation through language integrated learning.

 These workshops connect underserved children with role models of similar cultural background, aiming at increasing scientific literacy, encouraging scientific careers, and valuing multilingualism.
 Initially operating only in the UK for Portuguese-speaking communities, the project has now expanded to other international communities inside the UK and other European countries, including France, Norway, Germany, Sweden, Ireland and the Netherlands.

-Native Scientist also runs the program “Cientista Regressa à Escola” which prompts Portuguese scientists to return to the schools where they originally studied to share their research and career path.
+Native Scientists also runs the program “Cientista Regressa à Escola” which prompts Portuguese scientists to return to the schools where they originally studied to share their research and career path.
 One of the major Portuguese newspapers, “Público”, wrote a profile on this particular program.
 The piece covered a workshop which took place in Foros de Arão, a small rural village of Alentejo, and highlighted the view of one of the teachers of the elementary school:

 “[she] notes that children of this age are not very aware of a scientist’s role. ‘ When we ask them [the children] what they want to be when they’re older, they usually answer firemen or policemen.
 Being a scientist is not something which feels close to them.’
 The teacher also thinks that growing up in a rural setting makes science seem like a distant activity.”